accesscode-2-1/unit-0/2015-03-12_imperative-thinking.md

     }
 }
 ```
-Which one is better?

 Which one do you prefer?
 Why?